nathanr-b/NAIP/README.txt

-Scripts and supporting data for: Hydrothermal ammonium from a Large Igneous Province mitigated early Eocene climate change
+Scripts and supporting data for: Massive hydrothermal ammonium release during the Paleocene-Eocene Thermal Maximum

 results_qX
 10 simulated carbon emissions histories from running LIPburp with a modified aureole parameterization.
 X corresponds to the mantle area flux value used.